geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-12-09/meeting-transcript.md

 **Geohot** [00:11:06]
 I think so.
 Yeah, I think that's the right place to test.
-I mean, I'm open to, if you think something else, I'm open to, I'm not sure, but...
+I mean, I'm open to, if you think something else, I'm open to, I'm not sure, but..

 **Nimlgen** [00:11:17]
 Yeah, okay.